|Main Page in

 In January 2017, the German Federal Labour Agency published the unemployment figures for the entire year 2016.
 In that year, an average of 2.691 million persons were registered as unemployed in Germany, the average unemployment rate was 6.1% (compared with 2015: a decline of 104,000 and a decline of 0.3 percentage points).
 The number of those in gainful employment rose to its highest level since German reunification (43.49 million, a plus of 429,000).
 In June 2016, 31.37 million men and women had a job that was subject to social insurance contributions, 602,000 more than the previous year.
 "The labour market developed favourably in 2016, the number of unemployed fell again.
 Employment rose especially in the first half of 2016 and once again the demand of enterprises for new employees increased", Frank-J. Weise said, chairman of the Executive Board of the German Employment Agency.
 On average, 655,000 vacancies were registered with the agency in 2016.
 (Source: Press release nr.
 2 of the Bundesagentur für Arbeit of 2017-01-03).

 Unemployment among foreigners

 Unemployment among foreigners is higher than among Germans.
-In January 2017, 693,000 foreigners were registered as "unemployed" which means that nearly every fourth unemployed person is not a German (24.9%).
+In May 2017, 649,000 foreigners were registered as "unemployed" which means that every fourth unemployed person is not a German (26.0%).

-In the last twelve months, the number of unemployed refugees from outside Europe has risen by 86%.
-(Source: Bundesagentur für Arbeit: Der Arbeits- und Ausbildungsmarkt in Deutschland - Monatsbericht, Januar 2017, Nürnberg 2016, page 15).
+(Source: Bundesagentur für Arbeit: Der Arbeits- und Ausbildungsmarkt in Deutschland - Monatsbericht, Mai 2017, Nürnberg 2017, page 14).

 According to the German Federal Statistical Office, 10.5% of the German population were foreigners in 2015.
 (Source: Press release of the German Federal Statistical Office nr.
 295/16 of 2016-08-26).